atoz-chevara/Cakestrap-2/README.md

 - Php >=5.4

 ###### Clone Repo
-  - On GitHub, navigate to your CakePHP plugins directory
+  - Navigate to your CakePHP plugins directory
-  - Clone the repository with this link https://github.com/cmnworks/Bootstrap
+  - Clone the repository using this link https://github.com/cmnworks/Bootstrap

 #### Configuration
   - Navigate to your app config folder